 If the large intestine is also affected, there will be difficulty when defecating.
 A cat will have several small episodes of diarrhoea, often with mucus and blood.
 If these signs occur with weight loss, there is enough reason to suspect the small and large intestinal disease.
 But, there is usually no sign of weight loss if the large intestine is only affected.

 5. Exocrine Pancreatic Insufficiency (EPI)

-Exocrine part of the pancreas synthesizes and secrete digestive enzymes.
+The exocrine part of the pancreas synthesizes and secretes digestive enzymes.
 When the pancreas is unable to synthesize and secrete enough amounts of these enzymes it results in EPI.

 Maldigestion from EPI results in weight loss despite normal eating in cats.
 This condition is rare in cats but is perhaps being recognized more often now.

 It can affect cats of any age group.
 Increased appetite and vomiting with or without diarrhoea are the signs described for EPI.
 Faeces may be normal or yellow or pale with increased frequency.

 Cats with EPI are usually also affected by IBD.
 The signs may thus sometimes reflect IBD and not EPI.